Azure/ResourceModules/docs/wiki/Getting started - Scenario 2 Onboard module library and CI environment.md

 1. If you chose the feed to be project-scoped, you will need the Project Build Service account to have `Contributor` access to publish to the Azure Artifacts feed.
 To set this, follow the [Pipeline permission](https://docs.microsoft.com/en-us/azure/devops/artifacts/feeds/feed-permissions?view=azure-devops#pipelines-permissions) steps.

 #### Implementation Guidance
-Each `./azuredevops/modulePipelines` yaml pipeline already calls [`/.azuredevops/pipelineTemplates/jobs.publishModule.yml`](https://github.com/Azure/ResourceModules/blob/main/.azuredevops/pipelineTemplates/jobs.publishModule.yml).
+Each `./azuredevops/modulePipelines` YAML pipeline already calls [`/.azuredevops/pipelineTemplates/jobs.publishModule.yml`](https://github.com/Azure/ResourceModules/blob/main/.azuredevops/pipelineTemplates/jobs.publishModule.yml).
 This YAML template contains a method to `Publish module to artifacts feed` via [`utilities\pipelines\resourcePublish\Publish-ModuleToUniversalArtifactFeed.ps1`](https://github.com/Azure/ResourceModules/blob/main/utilities\pipelines\resourcePublish\Publish-ModuleToUniversalArtifactFeed.ps1).

 </details>